Do you want your career to have impact?

 Do you want to study with people who share your passion?

 Discover how to make change happen with a degree in Policy Studies!
-With a focus on sustainability, our degree program equips you with the knowledge, insights, and skills to make a difference in your communities and beyond.
+With a focus on sustainability, our degree program equips you with the knowledge, insights, and skills to make a difference within and beyond your communities.

-Graduates from the Policy Studies program will contribute to society’s well-being, able to promote community goals like increasing urban agriculture and protecting urban ecosystems.
-Policy Studies skills can also be used in the private sector, where there is a growing demand for people capable of developing a corporate sustainability strategy or starting a green business.
+Graduates from the Policy Studies program will contribute to society’s well-being by addressing the big sustainability challenges of today, such as climate change; affordable, inclusive housing and net-zero buildings; accessible transit; and urban agriculture.
+Policy Studies graduates can also use their skills in the private sector, where there is a growing demand for developing a corporate sustainability strategy or starting a green business.

-The major and minor in Policy Studies are both interdisciplinary and applied.
-During the degree, you will work with sustainability policy practitioners on current community-based projects.
-At the same time, you will learn about policy from the perspective of economics, environmental studies, philosophy, political science, and psychology, developing the critical and ethical thinking skills necessary to successfully engage with key sustainability issues.
+The Major and Minor in Policy Studies are both interdisciplinary and applied.
+During the degree, students will work with knowledgeable faculty and sustainability policy practitioners on community-based projects.
+At the same time, they will learn about policy from the perspective of Indigenous studies, environmental studies, philosophy, geography, law, political science, and psychology, developing the critical thinking skills necessary to successfully and ethically engage with key sustainability issues.

-For KPU students who are already declared in a different program, the Policy Studies minor enables you to discover and build on your passion for sustainability and sustainability policy.
-Whether you are in political science, geography, philosophy, sustainable agriculture, urban ecosystems, or another KPU program, you can add the Policy Studies minor to your credential.
+For KPU students who are already declared in a different program, the Policy Studies Minor offers a flexible way to build on a passion for sustainability and develop skills to make a difference.
+Whether you are in political science, Indigenous studies, psychology, geography, philosophy, sustainable agriculture, urban ecosystems, entrepreneurial leadership, non-profit studies or another KPU program, you can add the Policy Studies minor to your credential.
 Please speak with your academic advisor about this option.

 Who Studies Policy Studies?

-Successful students in Policy Studies are looking for a field of study that allows them to engage with challenging sustainability problems, such as those related to climate change, environmental degradation and urbanization.
-Our students share a desire to apply their theoretical learning to practical problem-solving as well as a passion to bring about positive change.
+Successful students in Policy Studies are looking for a field of study that allows them to engage with challenging sustainability problems such as environmental justice, the climate crisis, and food security.
+Our students share a desire to apply their theoretical learning to practical problem-solving and a passion to bring about positive change.

 Department's website: kpu.ca/arts/policy-studies

-Graduates of this interdisciplinary degree will also be ready to succeed in further studies at graduate school or law school.
+Policy Studies graduates have successful careers as policy analysists, researchers, entrepreneurs, consultants, and project managers.
+They work in all levels of government, in non-profit organizations, and in the private sector.
+Graduates of this interdisciplinary degree are also ready to succeed in further studies at graduate or law school.

 Registration in some course sections is restricted to students in particular programs.
 See Timetables - kpu.ca/registration/timetables - for current section information.